KewbitXMR/haveno-app/README.md

 ## Project Status

 Milestone 1: Protocol Interface ✅
+Milestone 2: Complete UI + Providers + lots more ✅
+]
-Milestone 2: Complete UI + Providers + lots more ✅ (Warning: it was as this stage the monero core team had scammed the remaining funds from the CCS raised for Haveno and started to cause drama, I cover this in my blog but continued to work in the projeft nonetheless.)
+> **Warning**: it was as this stage the monero core team had scammed the remaining funds from the CCS raised for Haveno and started to cause drama, I cover this in my blog but continued to work in the projeft nonetheless.)

-Extras not in CCS:
+Extras I included were not expected to covered or to be paid for in the CSS, but tie in nicely:
   - Caching system to ease the load on the daemon SQLite
   - AES encryption on shared shared preferences and DB (not tested, will including on wallet too if nessesary)

-The project is currently currently in the testing peroid of Milestone 2 having completed it.
+> The project is currently in the testing peroid of Milestone 2 having completed it, but not also on fully completion peroid of milestonen 3 and 4, I am currently waiting for milestone 2 to be paid ideally before I push milestone 3 & 4, as I've read many issues about payment on these on the monero workgrounp chat.
+(Sorry to be a pain to the community, but I've been spending months on this and we hoping that people would be happy with it to not cause problems, I've writen more about this on my blog in a lot of detail but I wont touch on this too much here)

 ### Network Endorsements